top of page

 "Always Do Your Best" (Not More Than Your Best)

-In The Four Agreements, the agreement Always Do Your Best is often misunderstood.
+In The Four Agreements (Ruiz, 1997), the agreement Always Do Your Best gets misread all the time.

 Your best is not: